NipponNoraneko/fbdasm/DETAILS.md

 The default handler acts mainly as a sort of dispatch: code outside of NMI handling will set the value in [zpNMICMD](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymzpNMICMD) (`$63`), representing which command it wants the NMI handler to execute, and then loops until the value at that location changes to zero, indicating that the NMI action completed, and normal operations may continue. [zpNMICMD](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymzpNMICMD) is an index (starting at 1) into a table of handler routines; [NMI_DefaultHandler](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymNMI_DefaultHandler) subtracts 1, doubles the value, and then directly indexes [NMICMD_JumpTable](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymNMICMD_JumpTable) (whose indexed routines, at this time, have only been explored a small ways).

+The subroutine typically used to set [zpNMICMD](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymzpNMICMD) and then wait for it to clear, is [WaitForNmiSubcommand](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymWaitForNmiSubcommand)

 ### Overriding Within BASIC Programs

 As mentioned above, it is possible for an expert programmer to replace the default NMI handler with custom code in RAM.
 However, a replacement NMI handler must take great care, because the existing default handler manages things like printing screen output and reading input lines.
 I haven't explored enough yet to see it, but presumably it must also handle the automated sprite movement stuff (Family BASIC's `MOVE` command).
 As mentioned, there are numerous places that set [zpNMICMD](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymzpNMICMD) and then loop until the NMI handler clears it, so a replacement handler would either have to be sure to clear that (mercilessly discarding the requested action), or more likely it needs to call [NMI_DefaultHandler](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymNMI_DefaultHandler) itself (and let it do the `RTI` to return from interrupt handling).
 Of course, if it calls the default handler, then it should bear in mind that it might run for a significant portion of the vertical blank window, leaving less time for the user's custom handler to safely run without risking skipped frames.